Pressing forward along a gently sloping hill, a low mountain range came into view. Over those mountains was San’you, the biggest city in the area.

 The highway approached the mountain straight as an arrow.
 A flat and desolate plain stretched out around him.
 These must be the wastelands the innkeeper had spoken of.

 Walking in an unwavering a line as best he could, the wind slanting in from the side still pushed him off course.
-He repeatedly fell into impossibly deep drifts and realized he had wandered off the road.
-Every time he struggled back, wasting time, the snow piling up around him, wondering how much longer he would feel the road’s surface beneath his feet.
+He repeatedly fell into deep drifts and only then realized he had wandered off the road.
+He struggled back, wasting time, the snow piling up around him, wondering how much longer he would feel the road’s surface beneath his feet.

 At least with a horse, he could have plowed right through before the blizzard hit.
 And had he been held up by the storm, he could made use of the horse’s body heat while waiting for the wind to abate.